2019 Military World Games: Cheating

 China's orienteering teams originally captured a gold and a silver medal in women as well as a silver in men.
 They were all disqualified by the International Orienteering Federation after it was found out that they had been cheating through access to secretly marked paths, and received external assistance thus gaining major unfair advantage over other competitors.
-A common protest was also held by the competitors from Russia, Switzerland, France, Belgium, Poland, and Austria accusing the Chinese team for gaining major unfair advantage in the competition.
+A common protest was also held by the competitors from Russia, Switzerland, France, Belgium, Poland, and Austria accusing the Chinese team for gaining a major unfair advantage in the competition.

 COVID-19 claims

 Some world games participants developed symptoms of respiratory infections, which created rumors that the 2019 Military World Games spread COVID-19.
 However, this does not align with the timeline of the COVID-19 pandemic.
-The world games occurred in October 2019, and the first confirmed cases of COVID-19 in China did not occur until December 2019, and the first confirmed cases outside of China did not occur until January 2020.
+The world games occurred in October 2019, and the first confirmed cases of COVID-19 in China did not occur until December 2019.
+The first confirmed cases outside of China did not occur until January 2020, although there is some unconfirmed evidence that COVID-19 was circulating in Europe before the games.

 Participating nations

 It was reported that 109 nations took part in the event, including athletes from Russia.
 In September 2019, the International Association of Athletics Federation approved athletes from Russia with the Authorized National Athlete (ANA) status to take part at the event.
 However, the All Russia Athletics Federation remained silent on the participation of its athletes.
 The State of Palestine participated in the event, but Israel did not.
+Of the Commonwealth countries Canada took part along with Malaysia, Pakistan, India, Malta, Cyprus and various Commonwealth African nations but not Great Britain and Northern Ireland, South Africa, Australia and New Zealand.